TL;DR

 Understanding the process and meeting the eligibility requirements, such as proving a genuine and ongoing relationship with an Australian citizen, permanent resident, or eligible New Zealand citizen, can help you transition smoothly.

-Please Note: This article serves as a general guide to help you understand the topic, with information accurate as of the publication date.
-We recommend consulting a registered migration agent for precise, up-to-date guidance tailored to your specific circumstances.
+Please note: This article serves as a general guide to help you understand the topic, with information accurate as of the publication date.
+We recommend consulting a registered migration agent or The Department of Home Affairs for precise, up-to-date guidance tailored to your specific circumstances.

 Understanding the process and meeting the eligibility requirements, such as proving a genuine and ongoing relationship with an Australian citizen, permanent resident, or eligible New Zealand citizen, can help you transition smoothly.